EgoMoose/rbx-csg-to-mesh-plugin/README.md

 Keep in mind editable meshes don’t save and must be published before using in an actual game.

+You can get the plugin on the creator store [here.](https://create.roblox.com/store/asset/130911036428101)

 ## How was this achieved?

 When local unions are saved as `rbxm` or `rbxmx` files they contain their rendered mesh data in a special format.
 This plugin serializes unions into the rbxm format and then reads and parses the mesh data into an editable mesh.